 Hyper (Excess) Saltation

 It is important to monitor the affected fish closely and watch for any signs of improvement or deterioration.
-If you notice any worsening symptoms, you may need to consult a veterinarian or aquatic specialist for further treatment options.
+If you notice worsening symptoms, you may consult a veterinarian or aquatic specialist for further treatment options.

-Prevention is key when it comes to Hyper Saltation, so be sure to maintain proper water quality and avoid overcrowding your tank.
-With proper care and attention, you can help your fish recover from this condition and keep them healthy for years to come.
+Prevention is key in hyper-saltation, so maintain proper water quality and avoid overcrowding your tank.
+You can help your fish recover from this condition and keep them healthy for years with proper care and attention.

 Shock If Kept With Other Pets

-Regarding keeping fish as pets, it’s important to be aware of the potential for shock.
+Regarding keeping fish as pets, knowing the potential for shock is important.
 Shock can occur when a fish is introduced to a new environment or when it is kept with other pets that may stress it out.
 If you notice your fish exhibiting signs of shock, such as lethargy or gasping for air, you can take a few steps to help save it.

 First, ensure that the water in the tank is properly oxygenated and free from harmful chemicals.
 You may need to do a partial water change or add an air stone to increase oxygen levels.
 Next, remove any other pets from the vicinity of the tank to reduce stress on the fish.

-Finally, monitor the fish closely and provide it with a quiet and calm environment to help it recover from the shock.
-With proper care and attention, your fish should be able to overcome its shock and return to its normal healthy state.
+Finally, monitor the fish closely and provide a quiet and calm environment to help it recover from the shock.
+Your fish should overcome the shock and return to its normal, healthy state with proper care and attention.

 Bad Quality Water